Embedding social pedagogy

 Our online courses

-Whilst our courses have had to move online, we’ve successfully retained the interactive, creative and experiential nature that makes learning such a powerful experience.
+Whilst our courses have had to move online during the pandemic, we’ve successfully retained the interactive, creative and experiential nature that makes learning such a powerful experience.
 You’ll find yourself much more fully engaged than you might expect, connect with people from across the UK and beyond, and we are able to support your learning journey over a regular and longer time frame.
 Below you can find out more about all our current courses:

 With its strong emphasis on more equal relationships, learning cultures, well-being and ethical purpose, social pedagogy has important implications for leadership across all levels of an organisation.
 Its concepts and principles not only apply to the people you support in practice but are equally relevant for how you work within your team and collaborate with other professionals.
 For the development of a social pedagogical culture within your service, it is vital that you and other leaders (such as senior managers, team leaders and other key people) know how to encourage teams to navigate complexity and make situated judgments that reflect your collective values and purpose.
 This intensive learning programme provides an excellent opportunity for you as a leader to explore how key principles in Social Pedagogy and Human Learning Systems translate into leadership, what this means for you, your team, the wider organisation and, most importantly, how relational leadership can benefit the individuals, families or groups supported by your organisation.